AliEmad2002/CNC/README.md

   - Resume after power loss*. (current line count, configurations and depth-map are restored from EEPROM)
+  - Messages stack*. (to avoid steppers' scatter when large chunk / small displacements is sent)
   - Spindle fault protection*. (even if spindle is of closed loop speed control, the SW requires self HW speed measurement - if this feature is to be activated - to halt the operation if speed is out of a user configured protected band)